 - Raisins are best consumed within six months from the date of purchase.

-- Proper storage is very important for maintaining the freshness and quality of raisins.
+- Proper storage is very important for maintaining the freshness and the quality of raisins.

-- Refrigeration is recommended if you’re preserving raisins for later consumption.
+- Refrigeration is recommended if you are preserving the raisins for later consumption.
 You can store them in the refrigerator for up to one year and in the freezer for up to two years.
-Prolonged cold storage may result in crystallization of the sugar content of raisins.
+Prolonged cold storage may result in the crystallization of the sugar content of raisins.